The Pines Resident & Family Portal

 • Increased hand hygiene and PPE audits in the home area with coaching

-• No General Visitors currently on Spruce or Oak.
-Only two (2) essential caregivers at a time.
+• No General Visitors at this time.
+Only two (2) essential caregivers at a time

 We will continue to provide updates as we move through the outbreak.